Stocks, yields fall as China slowdown deepens

 In currency markets, safe havens such as the Japanese yen and Swiss franc gained.

-Oil was mixed as a build in U.S. crude inventories weighed on prices, while comments from the Organization of the Petroleum Exporting Countries about lower-than-expected U.S. shale production in 2020 limited declines.
+Oil slid as a build in U.S. crude inventories weighed on prices, while comments from the Organization of the Petroleum Exporting Countries about lower-than-expected U.S. shale production in 2020 limited declines.

 By Herbert Lash